 The world has enough food for every child, yet not every child has enough food to live.
 This is unfair, unjust and what's more – it's preventable.

-This year, we're joining forces with over 150 charities to campaign for a fairer food system.
-We're asking the UK Government to take action so that children don't have to wake up hungry.
+In 2013, we joined forces with over 200 charities to campaign for a fairer food system and called on the UK Government to take action so that children don't have to wake up hungry.